 Why I Decided to Quit Travel Blogging

 I started travel blogging two years ago.
 I had been writing for a long time, but it was a different kind of writing.
 I completed a PhD in 2012 and was trying to switch direction, do something other than academic writing that about three people would read.
-I had long wanted to be a travel writer, but like many people starting out, I didn’t know where to begin.
+In fact, I had long wanted to be a travel writer, but like many people starting out, I didn’t know where to begin.
 Step one was to join the Pink Pangea Writing Retreat in Costa Rica.
 Step two was to start a travel blog.

 I feel very fortunate to have had the success that I’ve had in the last two years.
 I’m now a fully fledged travel writer who is actually paid to spend all day writing, and I often don’t need to pay for my own travel, either.
 But I’ve decided to quit travel blogging.
 This isn’t actually a negative thing, or a sign that I’ve failed.
 Quite the opposite.
 Let me explain.

 I like writing.
 I’ve always wanted to be a writer.
 I also like travelling.
 It’s my great passion in life.
 So I figured travel blogging was the answer.

 A lot of time must be invested in things other than writing.

 What I didn’t realise, but soon came to learn, was the enormous amount of time travel bloggers spend on social media, and on reading and following other blogs.
 A lot of time must be invested in things other than writing.
 I occasionally use Twitter, I’m pretty active on Facebook, and I like to update Instagram when I visit beautiful places.
 But I’ve never gotten the hang of hashtags, or researching the best times to post.
 Nor have I wanted to.
 I wanted to be a writer, not be distracted by all these other things.